seqwell/LongPlex/README.md

  - From the unbarcoded reads from the first lima process, longplexpy tool is used to remove undesired hybrids.
  - second lima demultiplex process using i7 or i5 barcode on the cleaned unbarcoded reads.

-After the two-step lima process, bam files from these two steps are merged from each sample, fastq files are also created for each sample from the merged bam files.
+After the two-step lima process, bam files from these two steps are merged for each sample within each pool, fastq files are also created for each sample from the merged bam files.
 The output from this pipeline has lima output, demultiplex summary, and also fastqc report for the merged bams for each sample.

 ![Fig1. demultiplex workflow](./docs/demux_workflow.png)